Many trails take months to travel from end to end, leading you to deal with all types of poor weather conditions.

 - Find an Alternative Route – If the wind is too high, it is best to find an alternative route.
 This way, you can avoid any potential hazards.

-You need to always consider wind chill and similar health risks when hiking in high winds.
+You need always to consider wind chill and similar health risks when hiking in high winds.
 If the wind chill is too high, it can cause hypothermia.

 The wind can cause many problems that can make hiking dangerous to a hiker, not counting the fact that it can easily just blow your feet out from under you.